 Booking your dive trip

 Lahaina Divers has a real-time online booking calendar.
-Because of limited capacity on our two vessels due to COVID-19 rules, you are strongly encouraged to book in advance.
+Because of limited capacity on our two vessels, you are strongly encouraged to book in advance.
 Our charter calendar will be updated regularly showing which dates are available to book.
 We have made some adjustments to our schedule, and will be expanding the number of charters based on demand.

 We are open to “whole boat” private charters.
 Please email firstname.lastname@example.org if you have an interest.